awsdocs/aws-security-hub-user-guide/doc_source/securityhub-prereq-config.md

 Security Hub does not manage AWS Config for you\.
 If you already have AWS Config enabled, you can continue to configure its settings through the AWS Config console or APIs\.

+If you enable AWS Config after you enable a standard, Security Hub still creates the AWS Config rules, but only if you enable AWS Config within 31 days after you enable the standard\.
+If you do not enable AWS Config within 31 days, then you must disable and re\-enable the standard after you enable AWS Config\.

+After you enable a standard, Security Hub tries to create the AWS Config rules up to six times during the 31 days\.
++ On the day you enable the standard
++ The day after you enable the standard
++ Three days after you enable the standard
++ Seven days after you enable the standard
++ 15 days after you enable the standard
++ 31 days after you enable the standard

 ## How to enable AWS Config<a name="config-how-to-enable"></a>

 If you do not have AWS Config enabled, you can enable it manually using the console or API\.
 See [Getting started with AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/getting-started.html) in the *AWS Config Developer Guide*\.